dmstr/docker-php-yii2/README.md

 There is also an `nginx` flavour available for this image, in which PHP and nginx are managed with forego.

 Features
 --------

+- :warning: Note starting from version `5.0`, this image will no longer include asset-tooling required for Yii 2.0.
+  `npm` and `yarn` are still available as JavaScript package managers.

 ### CLI commands